osc707/cardano-connect/custom-elements.md

 # cardano-connect

-This component provies a button and a list of browser based Cardano wallets.
+This component provides a button and a list of browser based Cardano wallets.
-A wallet when clicked, will connect it with your site, return the name, icon, balance and Cardano API object to interact with.
+A wallet when clicked, will connect it with your site, return the name, icon, address and Cardano API object to interact with.

 ## Attributes